 If you want to find Alvord Desert camping, one of the best is Alvord Hot Springs Camping, which we described in this related post.
-You can book it at the camping website.
+You can book it on the camping website.
 They offer also bunkhouses, so check it.
 The Steens Wilderness has also a few campgrounds.

 Alvord Desert Oregon – Lodging

 If you don’t want to camp on the Alvord Desert, you also have a few hotel options nearby, but it requires some driving.
 In our opinion, Burns is a great place.
 There are several hotels to stay in.
-You can also stay at Crystal Crane Hot Springs Resort.
+You can also stay at Crystal Crane Hot Springs Resort in Burns.

 There is also Frenchglen Hotel (70 miles from the desert).